Teledyne Technologies (NYSE:TDY) Releases FY 2024 Earnings Guidance

-Teledyne Technologies (NYSE:TDY – Get Free Report) last announced its earnings results on Wednesday, April 24th.
-The scientific and technical instruments company reported $4.55 earnings per share (EPS) for the quarter, missing the consensus estimate of $4.63 by ($0.08).
-The firm had revenue of $1.35 billion for the quarter, compared to analyst estimates of $1.39 billion.
-Teledyne Technologies had a net margin of 15.72% and a return on equity of 10.81%.
-Teledyne Technologies’s revenue for the quarter was down 2.4% compared to the same quarter last year.
-During the same period last year, the firm earned $4.53 earnings per share.
-On average, equities research analysts expect that Teledyne Technologies will post 20.56 earnings per share for the current year.
+Teledyne Technologies (NYSE:TDY – Get Free Report) last posted its quarterly earnings results on Wednesday, April 24th.
+The scientific and technical instruments company reported $4.55 earnings per share for the quarter, missing the consensus estimate of $4.63 by ($0.08).
+The company had revenue of $1.35 billion for the quarter, compared to analyst estimates of $1.39 billion.
+Teledyne Technologies had a return on equity of 10.54% and a net margin of 15.81%.
+The firm’s revenue for the quarter was down 2.4% compared to the same quarter last year.
+During the same period last year, the firm earned $4.53 EPS.
+As a group, analysts expect that Teledyne Technologies will post 19.35 EPS for the current fiscal year.

 Teledyne Technologies Incorporated, together with its subsidiaries, provides enabling technologies for industrial growth markets in the United States and internationally.
 Its Digital Imaging segment provides visible spectrum sensors and digital cameras; and infrared, ultraviolet, visible, and X-ray spectra; as well as micro electromechanical systems and semiconductors, including analog-to-digital and digital-to-analog converters.